 On 25 February 2021, Head Leader Limited notified the Company of its request for the redemption of convertible bonds in the event of the listing of the Company's shares for trading on the Euronext Paris regulated securities market.
+This additional repayment of around \notin 4.1 million (including accrued interest) will be made in the months following the completion of the listing of the Company's shares for trading on the Euronext Paris regulated securities market.

 Following the success of the IPO in June 2021, the repayment of the Head Leader debt became certain, resulting in the lapse of the conversion option.
 Consequently, the fair value of the derivative liability is zero.
-The change in its fair value during the period was recorded in the income statement for $\notin 1.0$ million.
-Unamortised expenses (at the IPO date) on the debt component are spread between the IPO date and the date of the end of effective repayment on 28 January 2022.
+The change in its fair value during the period was recorded in the income statement for €1 million.
+Unamortised expenses (at the IPO date) on the debt component are spread between the IPO date and 28 January 2022, the date on which it was effectively repaid.

-The Company repaid the bond in tranches of €1 million each month between October 2021 and January 2022.
+The Company repaid the bond loan in tranches of €1 million each month between October 2021 and January 2022.